What is U.S. Communities?

 Can agencies other than public agencies use the program?

-Yes, 501(c)(3) nonprofit agencies providing a service on behalf of a governmental entity can use the program in addition to counties, cities, special districts, schools, universities and colleges, towns, villages, and state agencies.
+Nonprofit agencies can use the program in addition to counties, cities, special districts, schools, universities and colleges, towns, villages and state agencies.

 If there is a performance problem with a supplier, what step do I take to resolve the problem?